Chingling152/TiMovi/README.md

-# The World [W.I.P.]
+# The World [W.I.P]
-The world is now under refactor... the idea is to be a collection of libraries of different styles of games...
+The world is now under refactor... the idea is to be a collection of customizable and flexible libraries

-For now the objective will be (for now 2D):
+For now theses are the Libraries
-- [ ] Rpg
-  - [ ] TileBased
+- [ ] TiMovi - Tile Movement Library [W.I.P]
-  - [ ] Inventory System
+- [ ] The Chest - Inventory System [W.I.P]
-- [ ] Top Down Shooter
-- [ ] Plataform Game